Dear Working Wise,

 Before you get going though, you might want to attend a career or job-search workshop.

-Alberta Works offers free workshops that can help you inventory all of your transferable skills.
-Taking stock of all you have to offer employers often open up new industries and job opportunities that you may never have considered.
-Visit the Alberta Works Centre nearest you.
+Alberta Support Centres or Alberta Works Centres offer free workshops that can help you inventory all of your transferable skills.
+Taking stock of all you have to offer employers may open up new job opportunities that you may never have considered.
+Visit the Alberta Works and Alberta Supports Centres nearest you.

 Once you know what kinds of jobs you’re looking for, use these tips to put your best foot forward when you contact employers.